civictheme/docs/development/uikit/components/variables.md

 Variables set within the CivicTheme UI kit have a corresponding variable with the `!default` flag that indicates conditional assignment to a variable — it assigns a value only if the variable was previously undefined or `null`.
 This allows consumer themes to override any variable's value without needing to change CivicTheme UI kit SASS.

 Copy and paste variables as needed into your child theme, modify their values, and remove the `!default` flag.
-If a variable has already been assigned in your child theme, then it won’t be re-assigned by the default values in CivicTheme component library.
+If a variable has already been assigned in your child theme, then it won’t be re-assigned by the default values in CivicTheme UI Kit.

 #### Maps